YunoHost/transpay/README.md

 It works for individuals and it works for organizations.
 Expect to spend about an hour or two setting up everything and then you're good to go.

+Test instance if you want to see how donating works : https://transpay.transposées.eu/

 For support, file an issue.